-NO_x emissions fertilizer : NO_x emission (kg NO_x /year, expressed as nitrogen monoxide) for inorganic N fertilizers fertilizers

-$N{inorganic\;fertilizer}$: Amount of N (kg N/year) from inorganic N

-EF NO_x fertilizer : NO_x emission factor for inorganic N fertilizer (kg
+Where: NO x emissions fertilizer : NO x emission (kg NO x /year, expressed as nitrogen monoxide) for inorganic N fertilizers Ninorganic fertilizer : Amount of N (kg N/year) from inorganic N fertilizers EF NO x fertilizer : NO x emission factor for inorganic N fertilizer (kg NO x -N/kg N applied) 30/14 : Conversion factor from NO x -N to NO x , expressed as nitrogen monoxide

-NO_x-N/kg N applied)

-30/14 : Conversion factor from NO_x -N to NO{x_x} expressed

-The usage of the different types of inorganic N fertilizers is taken from the statistics on synthetic fertilizer available from Wageningen Economic Research.
-For years from 2016, the usage of the various types of inorganic N fertilizers is taken from the statistics on inorganic fertilizer statistics available from the FADN.
+The usage of the different types of inorganic N fertilizers is taken from the statistics on synthetic fertilizer available from Wageningen Economic

+Research.
+As of 2016, the usage of the various types of inorganic N fertilizers is taken from the statistics on inorganic fertilizer statistics available from the FADN.
 Consistency between these two data sources has been verified and confirmed (Van Bruggen et al., 2019).